 - Executive Producer of ‘Frozen Planet’, the critically acclaimed major landmark series on the natural history of the polar regions.

 Alastair left the BBC in late 2012 to set up Silverback Films.
 He was the Executive Producer of a new landmark series for BBC 1, ‘The Hunt’, which looks at the dynamic relationships between predators and their prey, and Producer of a 3D Giant Screen version of the series, ‘Incredible Predators’.
-He is the Co-Director of Disneynature’s ‘Monkey Kingdom’released in 2015 and is currently co-directing two further cinema films for Disneynature.
-Alastair is also working on another landmark series for BBC1 to be broadcast in 2020, and in production with a major landmark natural history series for Netflix, ‘Our Planet’, which will be released globally in April 2019.
+He is the Co-Director of Disneynature’s ‘Monkey Kingdom’ released in 2015, of ‘Penguin’ released in 2019 and co-directed ‘Polar Bear’ for Disneynature to be released in April 2022.
+Alastair was a Series Producer for Netflix’s first landmark natural history series ‘Our Planet’, which was released globally in April 2019, a Director for ‘David Attenborough: A Life On our Planet’ released on Netflix in 2020 and an Executive Producer for the BBC One series ‘A Perfect Planet’ which aired in January 2021, as well as the Netflix feature ‘Breaking Boundaries’, released in June 2021.

 Alastair is a Fellow of the Royal Geographic Society and was awarded their gold medal in 2012.
-He has honorary doctorates from the Universities of Bristol, Durham and Hull.
-In 2017 Alastair was the BBC Grierson Trustees’ Award winner.
+He has honorary doctorates from the Universities of Bristol, Durham, York St John and Hull.
+In 2017 Alastair was the BBC Grierson Trustees’ Award winner and he was awarded the OBE in the Queen’s Birthday Honours List 2019 for his services to Film.